Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Acknowledgements

 \section{Acknowledgements}

-We thank Na'ama Hallakoun, Shany Danieli and Boaz Katz for their insightful suggestions and valuable comments.
+We thank the referee, Zephyr Penoyre, for the thoughtful comments and suggestions that helped us improved the original manuscript.
+We thank Na'ama Hallakoun, Shany Danieli, Boaz Katz and Soetkin Janssens for their insightful suggestions and valuable comments.
 The research of SS is supported by a Benoziyo prize postdoctoral fellowship.
 This research was supported by Grant No.~2016069 of the United States-Israel Binational Science Foundation (BSF) and by Grant No. I-1498-303.7/2019 of the German-Israeli Foundation for Scientific Research and Development (GIF) to TM and HWR.

 This work has made use of data from the European Space Agency (ESA) mission \gaia (http://www.cosmos.esa.int/gaia), processed by the Gaia Data Processing and Analysis Consortium (DPAC, http://www.cosmos.esa.int/web/gaia/dpac/consortium).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the \gaia Multilateral Agreement.